 Phlebotomist, Parrish Medical Center

 "My instructors at EFSC really cared about each of us & wanted us to succeed.
-What really helped was having so many hours of hands-on training while I was a student, including clinical rotations at Parrish, which led to a job."
+What really helped was having so many hours of hands-on training while a student, including clinical rotations at Parrish, which led to a job."